 Fabrication shops will have different requirements based on the level of board technology that they are able to build to.
 Some shops may not be set up to build boards above a certain layer count or with very small trace and spacing widths.
 Additionally, they may or may not be capable of printing a double sided PCB layout.
 If you exceed these limitations, it may increase your fabrication costs, or result in the board not being able to be manufactured.

 Take via types for example.
 Fabrication shops typically handle regular thru-hole vias, but you should check with them first before using buried, blind or micro vias.
 And as we mentioned, you should also confer with them about trace width and spacing, and the amount and configuration of the board layers.
 All of these factors can have an impact on the manufacturability of the circuit board, and you should have a clear understanding of them before you start your pcb layout design.

 Multilayer PCB Design Tips

-Now that your is set up and you’ve checked ahead with the fabrication shop, you are ready to design your multilayer printed circuit board design.
-Here are some multi-layer pcb design tips that you may not be aware of:
+Now that your software is set up and you’ve checked ahead with the fabrication shop, you are ready to design your multilayer printed circuit board design.
+Here are some multi-layer pcb design tips that may help:

 - Route adjacent signal layers in opposite directions on the printed circuit board.
 If you have adjacent signal layers on layers 2 & 3, then route one horizontal and the other vertical.
 This will help to guard against broadside crosstalk problems.